MerishaPascal/portfolio/README.md

 </head>

 <body>
-	<p> This doc is my go at html.
+	<p> This doc is my first go at html.
 Tells you about my thoughts of the day and some locations you need to see! </p>

 </body>